mdn/content/files/en-us/web/api/payment_request_api/concepts/index.md

 A {{Glossary("user agent")}} may provide built-in support for certain types of payments.
 In addition, the [Payment Handler API](https://w3c.github.io/payment-handler/) can be used to establish support for additional payment method providers, in browsers that support it.
 In either case, the payment handler is responsible for:

 1. **Making sure a payment can be made.** The conditions that make payment possible vary depending on the payment method and the user's payment request; for example, if the user chooses to pay using a credit card that isn't accepted by the payee, the payment can't be made.
-2. **If merchant validation is supported by the payment handler, respond to merchant validation requests from the user agent.** See {{anch("Merchant validation")}} for details.
+2. **If merchant validation is supported by the payment handler, respond to merchant validation requests from the user agent.** See [Merchant validation](#merchant_validation) for details.
 3. **Verify that the information provided by the user results in a valid transaction.** This results in the creation and returning of a payment method-specific object that contains the information needed to handle the transaction.

 ## Merchant validation